guanjieshen/databricks-synapse-device-code/README.md

 # databricks-synapse-device-code
-Connect to Synapse from Databricks Notebooks using Device Code Flow
+Connect to Synapse from Databricks Notebooks using Azure Active Directory Device Code Flow.